FlowStrider

 After filling out the missing metadata in the xlsx file, that file can be used to

-update the existing json file of the dataflow graph.
+update the existing json file of the data-flow diagram.
 The modified and added

-attributes are then being updated as properties to the nodes and edges of the graph.
+attributes are then being updated as metadata to the nodes and edges of the diagram.

 flowstrider update dataflow_graph.json metadata_overview.xlsx